Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 It is very important that your doctor check your progress at regular visits to make sure that carmustine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using carmustine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Females need to use an effective form of birth control during treatment and for at least 6 months while you are using carmustine to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.
+Males need to use an effective form of contraceptive during treatment and for at least 3 months after your last dose to prevent your partner from becoming pregnant.

 While you are being treated with carmustine injection, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Carmustine may lower your body's resistance and the vaccine may not work as well for you or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.